 the thought of avoiding terms that are known and potentially controversial nature (e.g. evolution)

-a case study of scientific blogs will show that scientific topics discussed by the public will use simpler terms (and also likely less complex language (tying in point 1) relative to a scientific blog
+a case study of scientific blogs will show that scientific topics discussed by the public will use simpler terms (and also likely less complex language (tying in point 1) relative to a scientific blog.
+Do scientific blogs have better (smaller) page ranks, relative to other scientific documents?

 More neutral/factual websites will tend to be more complex.

-This is in comparison to websites who may take a stronger (cultural or social) position on a position, whereby they would rely on opinions and other values and less on a scientific rationale, which would be simpler in terms of their complexity, but more compelling with their regard to swaying opinion.
+Factual websites will be more complex in comparison to websites who may take a stronger (cultural or social) position on a position, whereby they would rely on opinions and other values and less on a scientific rationale.

+The range of words utilized in subjective writing, is likely to at a lower reading grade level, additionally subjective writing may be more engadging to read, and more frequently written in an active voice which would be simpler in terms of their complexity, but more compelling with their regard to swaying opinion.

 Additional questions: